creme332/Binomial-Distribution-Visualiser/README.md

 NumberOfDP = 3; //for scale
 ```
 ## Changing the grid size ##
+Increasing TotalBlocks and Subdivisions will increase the accuracy of the plotting while increasing the size of the diagram horizontally.

 TotalBlocks * Subdivisions < 100

 ## Modifying scale ##

 # Future work #